-A. Data
+3.1 Data

-In our empirical test, we use historical data of spot exchange rates for emerging market currencies against the U.S. dollar, since the dollar is considered one of the safe currencies.
-To analyze interdependence among subgraphs, we use the average daily return of currencies in each subgraph formed by our survey.
-We try to show the entire damage in a subgraph by the average return of currencies in the same subgraph under the assumption of equal trading turnover in each currency pair.
-Thus, if the return of a currency in subgraph P is negatively correlated with that of another currency in P, it implicitly suggests that there is no large impact on P and P is not in an extreme situation.
+In our empirical test, we use historical data of spot exchange rates for emerging market currencies against the US dollar, since the US dollar is considered one of the safe currencies.
+To analyze interdependence among subgraphs, we use average daily return of currencies in each subgraph formed by our survey.
+We try to show entire damage in a subgraph by the average return of currencies in a same subgraph under the assumption of equal trading turnover in each currency pair.
+Thus, if return of a currency in subgraph P is negatively correlated with that of another currency in P, it implicitly suggests that there is no large impact on P and P is not in an extreme situation.